FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 11:50:00.000Z
           end-time: 12:05:00.000Z
           location: ""
-        - title: "Michael Clark & Porter Stowell, FF | Fireside Chat: Data as an Asset Class"
+        - title: "Fireside Chat: Data as an Asset Class"
           description: 'Two of the foremost thinkers and achievers in the industry introduce us to the "data economy" –– a world where data is no longer a cost center but a revenue center.
 Learn how the AI boom is accelerating the transition to this new digital age and why blockchain is vital for retaining data''s value.'
           speakers:
             - name: Michael Clark